 Radio Frequency Identification (RFID) is a means for tracking items by way of RFID tags which store information electronically.
 There are two types of RFID tags, passive and active.
 RFID tags do not require line of sight and can create huge reductions in time for tracking as well as auditing processes.
 High-value items that may get lost or misplaced are ideal candidates for asset tracking with RFID tags.

-There are several reasons why RFID is now viable
+Several reasons why RFID technology is now viable

 - Tags are cheaper to purchase

 - Readers are more powerful with a longer read range

 - Tags are not as sensitive with respect to materials they are placed on

 - Readers are cheaper to purchase